timsegraves/mongoid-geospatial/README.md

 ---------

 This fork is not backwards compatible with 'mongoid_spatial'.
-This fork delegates all the calculation to the nice RGeo.
+This fork delegates calculations to the external libs and use Moped.
-As a result, all the GEOS/Proj features are available in Ruby/Mongoid.

 Change in your models: